drupalprojects/serial/README.txt

 -----
 You can add a serial field to any type at admin/content/types -> manage fields.
-In the New Field form select Serial as the type of data and label and field name as your choise, and Save.
+In the New Field form select Serial as the type of data and label and field name as your choice, and Save.
 No other settings.

 Note: Existing nodes will also get serial values when a serial field is added.